keyshor/personal-website/content/introduction.md

 draft: false
 ---

-I am a third-year PhD student in computer science at the University of Pennsylvania.
+I am a fourth-year PhD student in computer science at the University of Pennsylvania.
 I am being advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur).
 I received my B.Sc.
 (Honors) in Mathematics and Computer Science from the [Chennai Mathematical Institute](https://www.cmi.ac.in).